hardcoverapp/hardcover-docs/DEVELOPERS.md

 ### How do I add a translation for an existing language?

-Once a language has been added to the astro config file you can create a new file in the `src/content/docs/` directory inside a folder named with the language code.
+Once a language has been added to the Astro config file you can create a new file in the `src/content/docs/` directory inside a folder named with the language code.
 This new file should have the same name as the original file you are translating.

 For example, if you are translating the `src/content/docs/getting-started.mdx` file into Spanish you would create a new